JoeLumbley/Shape-Editor/README.md

 # Shape Editor

- Shape Editor allows you to draw shapes interactively in the draw area.
+ Shape Editor allows you to draw shapes interactively in the drawing view while the array of points representing the shape is generated and displayed in the code view.

- While an array of points is visualized and displayed in the code view.
-This allows users to see the coordinates of the points that define the shape they are creating.
+ This allows you to see the coordinates of the points that define the shape you are creating.

 ![002](https://github.com/user-attachments/assets/6fea6f7e-443f-4274-9dfd-895928e51abe)